shivamdawer/bigchaindb/docs/server/source/cloud-deployment-templates/workflow.rst

 #.
 Client Certificate for BigchainDB Server to identify itself to MongoDB
 #.
 Client Certificate for MongoDB Monitoring Agent to identify itself to MongoDB
 #.
 Client Certificate for MongoDB Backup Agent to identify itself to MongoDB
+#.
+CRL for the infrastructure to not accept revoked certificates.

 Ask the managing organization to use its self-signed CA to sign those certificates.